 A registered trademark receives more protection under trademark law than an unregistered trademark.
-Registration also makes it easier to identify first use of a trademark.
-First use is important when deciding infringement lawsuits.
+Registration also makes it easier to identify the first use of a trademark.
+The first use is important when deciding infringement lawsuits.

 A circle c symbol or © is representative of a copyright.
 A copyright doesn't have to be registered to legally use the © symbol.
 The © symbol notifies the public that this is a copyrighted work.
 The © symbol doesn't have to be used for a work to be protected by a copyright.
 A creative work is automatically protected under copyright law.